 Our Community is Our Stage!

 How lucky we are to live in a community that cares about the arts and recognizes its role in keeping them alive and thriving.
-Tim Pearson & Brian Chen, two shining examples of that spirit, have very generously donated $5000 to help ‘raise the curtain’ on our Alaska premiere of Frida by Robert Xavier Rodríguez!
+Tim Pearson & Brian Chen, two shining examples of that spirit, have very generously donated $5000 to help ‘raise the curtain’ on our Alaska premiere of Frida by Robert Xavier Rodríguez, and to help fund our community projects surrounding the production!
 Now Tim & Brian want to inspire others to follow their lead and play a role in bringing great opera to our great city.
 They share our vision to Enrich.
 Inspire.
 Educate.
 Collaborate.
 Build Community…one note at a time!
 Won’t you join them?
 Bravo & THANK YOU!

 Help us reach our goal of $20,000 by closing night of Frida, Feb 16, 2020 – your gift in ANY amount is greatly appreciated!